MarAb9/MarAb9/README.md

   <img src="https://img.shields.io/badge/seeded_data-no_real_users-blue?style=flat-square"/>
 </p>

-> **Problem.** Finding a trusted local professional (painter, electrician, plumber) usually means asking around or scrolling unverified listings.
+> **Problem.** Finding a trusted local professional (painter, electrician, plumber...) usually means asking around or scrolling unverified listings.
 >
-> **What I built.** A marketplace where users describe a task in plain language — English, French, or **Moroccan Darija** ("bghit nsbgh l7it" → painter) — and the platform extracts intent with **Google Gemini**, then ranks nearby providers using **PostGIS** geospatial search and an explainable scoring system.
+> **What I built.** A marketplace where users describe a task in plain language — English, French, or Spanish — and the platform extracts intent with **Google Gemini**, then ranks nearby providers using **PostGIS** geospatial search and an explainable scoring system.
 >
 > **Engineering highlights.**
 > - AI search pipeline with a deterministic keyword fallback — search never breaks when the AI is down, rate-limited, or low-confidence.